zooba/PTVS-wiki/Cloud-Project.md

 Dependencies
 ------------

-There are two ways in which dependencies can be provided through the configuration script.

-### WebPI References

-WebPI references can be used when deploying to Cloud Service to automatically install dependencies.
-A custom feed can be used to define your own dependencies, other than the ones included in the default feed.
-See the [documentation on TechNet](http://technet.microsoft.com/en-us/library/ee424350(v=ws.10).aspx) for information on the WebPI feed schema.

-If you do not specify any WebPI references and your project is using Python 2.7 or Python 3.4, a reference will automatically be added for the 32-bit version of the interpreter.
-To use another version of Python, you will need to create a custom feed with installation information for your interpreter, or define the `SuppressGenerateWebPiReference` property in your project.
-You can also add another startup task to your `ServiceDefinition.csdef` file and deploy the installer with your project.

-WebPI will be downloaded automatically if necessary, which may count as chargeable bandwidth usage.
-To include WebPI as part of your deployment, download the installer and add it to the bin directory alongside `ConfigureCloudService.ps1`.
-The installer must be named `WebPlatformInstaller_x86_en-US.msi` or `WebPlatformInstaller_amd64_en-US.msi` depending on the architecture of the remote machine.

-### Requirements.txt

-For Cloud Service, the `ConfigureCloudService.ps1` script is able to use pip to install a set of dependencies.
+For Cloud Service, the `ConfigureCloudService.ps1` script uses pip to install a set of Python dependencies.
 These should be specified in a file named `requirements.txt` (customizable by modifying `ConfigureCloudService.ps1`).
 The file is executed with `pip -r requirements.txt` as part of initialization.

-Note that Cloud Service instances do not include C compilers, so all libraries with C extensions must provide precompiled binaries.
+Note that Cloud Service instances do not include C compilers, so all libraries with C extensions must provide precompiled binaries. pip and its dependencies, as well as the packages in `requirements.txt`, will be downloaded automatically and may count as changeable bandwidth usage.

-See [Virtual Environments](Python-Environments#managing-required-packages) for more information on managing `requirements.txt` files.
+See [Virtual Environments](Python-Environments#managing-required-packages) for more information on managing `requirements.txt` files, including how to avoid compiler issues on the server and bandwidth charges.

-pip and its dependencies, as well as the packages in `requirements.txt`, will be downloaded automatically and may count as changeable bandwidth usage.
-To include your dependencies as part of your deployment, create a virtual environment on your local machine and change the Build Action of your `requirements.txt` file to **None**.
-This will prevent it from being deployed and executed on the instance.

 Troubleshooting
 ---------------